localgovdrupal/docs/docs/src/governance/new-features-policy.md

 1. Does more than one council want this feature? / Do a significant proportion of our users want this feature?

-2. Will adding this feature adversely affect one or more councils, and are there any known way to mitigate any adverse behaviours?
+2. Are there known ways to mitigate any adverse behaviours that this new feature might present to existing sites?

 3. Can the feature be disabled after installation without any dependency problems?